jakshaym1234/iis-on-ec2/README.md

 ## Thoughts behind and Approach?

 ### - Keeping the Solution Secure
-      1. Putting in correct Network Control
+      1. Secure Network Control
-      2. Allowing Traffic on Described Ports only
+      2. Allowing Traffic on required ports only
-      3. ALB with Cert (WAF for the furture)
+      3. ALB with Cert (WAF for the future)
       4. Security Groups to Allow Correct Network Flow

 ### - Keeping it Failure/Fault Resistent